LakshinG/Comp-590-Final/README.md

 Integer val = ch.take(); // blocks if empty
 ```

-If you go the multiplexing route to simulate select, you completely lose the strict directional flow that makes Go channels safe.
-You also have to strip away type safety to allow different kinds of messages into the single queue, which defeats the purpose of typed channels.
+If we try to use multiplexing to simulate select, then you would completely lose the strict directional flow that makes Go channels safe.
+We also have to get rid of type safety to allow for different kinds of messages into the single queue which defeats the purpose of typed channels.

-**What cannot be represented well:** We just cant accurately represent Go's rules for simultaneous readiness in a select block.
-When multiple channels are ready at the same time, Go's runtime explicitly handles fair, pseudo random selection among them.
-Implementing this kind of fair choice algorithm guarantee in user space Java requires incredibly complecated, custom locking mechanisms that tank performance and ruin the simplicity of the CSP model.
+**What cannot be represented well:** Go's rules can't be accuratly represented for simultaneous readiness in a select block.
+When multiple channels are ready at the same time Go's runtime explicitly handles fair pseudo random selection among them.
+Implementing this kind of fair choice algorithm guarantee in user space Java requires complecated custom locking mechanisms that would reduce performance and ruin the simplicity of the CSP model.

 #### 3. Actor Model (Erlang-style) in Go
 **What maps naturally:** Goroutines are fantastic for this because they act perfectly as lightweight, isolated processes.
 They mirror the low memory footprint of Erlang processes, and you can spin up thousands of them without a problem.
 If you strictly use Go channels in a unidirectional way, they do a great job passing messages asynchronously between these isolated actors.
 Go's runtime scheduler is also highly optimized for handling tons of blocking goroutines at once

-**What requires simulation:** Erlang mailboxes are heterogeneous and use pattern matching for selective receive.
-To simulate a mailbox that can accept any data type in Go, you are forced to use an empty interface channel (chan interface{}).
+**What requires simulation:** Erlang mailboxes are varied and use pattern matching for selective receive.
+To simulate a mailbox that can accept any data type in Go, you are forced to use an empty interface channel.

 ```go
 // Simulating a heterogeneous mailbox